mshamir11/profSearch/readme.md

 3. ☑️ Search By University Name
 4. ☑️ Ranking based on H-index, total citation and Citation with last five years
 5. ☑️ Home Page Summarization of Each Professor
-6. ☑️ Similar Research Instersts
+6. ☑️ Similar Research Interests

 ### Database Schema 🥁
 MongoDB database is used.
 Below given is the schema of the collections used.